 Sampson and Rowell Lake Boat Ramp …

 The Sampson and Rowell Lake Boat Ramp is our launching point for today’s paddle to Alligator Creek.
-The boat ramp is well maintained with ample parking, concrete ramp, observation/fishing walkway and porta potties.
+The boat ramp is well maintained with ample parking, concrete ramp, observation/fishing walkway, and porta-potties.
 The ramp is on a connecting canal between Lake Sampson to the West and Lake Rowell to the East.
 The connecting canal is about 1/2 mile long, averages approximately 50′ wide and is only several feet deep.
-Sadly, there is a lot of litter along the northern banks from fisherman.
+Sadly, there is a lot of litter along the northern banks from fishermen.
 It is a warm 72° at launch, mostly sunny and a slight breeze.

 Launching and heading East on the canal, we travel under a low railroad trestle, pass several folks fishing in boats, and make our way to Lake Rowell.
 It is a short paddle, just over 1/4 mile.

-Lake Rowell is a beautiful 340 acre lake, shaped like a Sting Ray ( See the Paddle Map above ).
+Lake Rowell is a beautiful 340-acre lake, shaped like a Sting Ray ( See the Paddle Map above ).
 Alligator Creek flows into Lake Rowell on the eastern shoreline which is easily spotted looking straight across.
-It is one of the few areas of green that stand out amidst a shoreline bordered with endless Bald Cypress.
+It is one of the few areas of green that stands out amidst a shoreline bordered with endless Bald Cypress.
 I doubt that I have ever seen this amount of cypress surrounding so much of a lake…it is beautiful!